Skip to main content

 9 - 10 a.m.

-Celebrate the changing seasons and discover what makes autumn so magical!
-We will use our senses to explore all that nature has to offer during this special time of year.
+Celebrate the changing seasons and discover what makes autumn magical!
+We will use our senses to experience all that nature has to offer during this special time of year as we learn how animals prepare for winter.

-Limited to 14 children, with 1-2 adults attending per child.
+Limited to 16 children with 1-2 adults attending per child.

 Code